newrelic/docs-website/src/data-dictionary/events/SystemSample/processorCount.md

   - SystemSample
 ---

 The total number of cores in all CPUs.
-This corresponds with the `processor` entry in `/proc/cpuinfo` in Linux.
+This corresponds with the 'processor' entry in /proc/cpuinfo in Linux.